diogolhc/feup-mieic-lpoo-proj/docs/README.md

 These popups do not occupy the whole screen, so it is still possible to see part of the farm.
 When a popup is opened, time in the farm passes as normal.
 Right now, the menus implemented are used to plant, remove or harvest crops.
+Note that, even though the popup menus themselves are implemented, their automatic closing when the associated crop field changes state is not yet implemented.
 - **Crop field** - The crop field is used to plant crops.
 Right now, only wheat can be planted.
 After planting, the crop takes some time to grow, during which the farmer may remove the crop if he changes his mind.
 The gradual growth